beginning of content

 Caffeine

 Caffeine is a stimulant that works on the brain and nervous system.
-It is found in coffee, most teas, cocoa, chocolate, cola, guarana and energy drinks.
+It is found in:

-The effects depend on the person, how much you’ve had and when you use it.
-Caffeine can increase anxiety, make you urinate (wee) more, and change sleep patterns in some people, especially if you take it too close to bedtime.
+The effects depend on the person, how much you've had and when you use it.
+Caffeine can:

-Caffeine is addictive, and many regular coffee drinkers become dependent on it and can have withdrawal symptoms if they cut down quickly or stop using it.
-Symptoms include not being able to concentrate, feeling irritable and tiredness.
+Caffeine is addictive, and many regular coffee drinkers become dependent on it.
+You can have withdrawal symptoms if you cut down quickly or stop using it.
+Symptoms include:

-Caffeine can also interact with some medicines used to treat mental illness, so check with your doctor if you drink large amounts of drinks that contain caffeine.
+Caffeine may also interact with some medicines used to treat mental illness.
+Check with your doctor if you drink large amounts of drinks that contain caffeine.

 How are food and drink, health conditions, and mental health connected?

-Living with overweight or obesity can contribute to mental health disorders, and some medicines for mental illness also cause weight gain.
-If you have a high body mass index (BMI) losing weight through better nutrition and exercise can improve mental health.
+Having these conditions can contribute to mental health disorders.
+Some medicines for mental illness also cause weight gain.
+If you have a high body mass index (BMI), talk to your doctor.
+Losing weight through better nutrition and exercise may improve your physical and mental health.

-Eating habits can also affect sleep, and in this way also your mental health.
-Try to have your main meal around 2 to 3 hours before going to bed.
+Eating habits can also affect sleep, which can impact your mental wellbeing.
+Try to have your main meal about 2 to 3 hours before going to bed.

 How can I improve my eating and drinking habits?